-Candidates or supporters acting on their behalf must submit all receipts and/or proof of fair market value with the signed expense report to the Office of the Assemblies by the deadline specified in the election calendar.
-Candidates who do not submit receipts and/or proof of fair market value will be presumed to have spent \$0 on their campaign.

-- 1. Candidates and supporters acting on their behalf may not exceed the \$500 limit for out-of-pocket expenses and fair market value of donations of materials, professional services, and/or money - a.
+- 180 Candidates and their supporters acting on their behalf may not use Campus Mail for campaigning purposes. - 181 5.
+Electronic Communications and Social Media - 182 Candidates and supporters acting on their behalf: - 1.
+Must obtain permission from the administrator of any university-hosted bulk mailing lists - 2.
+Must comply with Cornell University IT policies - 185 6.
+Campaign Finance - 186 Candidates or supporters acting on their behalf must submit all receipts and/or proof of fair market - 187 value with the signed expense report to the Office of the Assemblies by the deadline specified in the - l88 election calendar.
+Candidates who do not submit receipts and/or proof of fair market value will be - presumed to have spent \$0 on their campaign. - 1.
+Candidates and supporters acting on their behalf may not exceed the \$50 limit for out-of-pocket expenses and fair market value of donations of materials, professional services, and/or money - a.
 Fair market value is the value at which something is to be obtained normally if documentation of its dollar value is not provided. - b.
 If there is a supporting receipt for a good used in a candidate's campaign, then the value of that good is the dollar value on the supporting receipt as long as the transaction was conducted at arm's length. - c.
 For donated materials, professional services, or other goods for which no official receipt is provided, candidates must seek the most plausible assessment of the fair market value of the good.
 Professional services will be defined as any work for which the given individual/donor is typically compensated.
 Volunteer time donated by full-time students will not be considered professional services. - d.
 Paid advertisements and related costs on social networking sites or other websites must also be accounted for at fair market value. - 2.
-Candidates who do not receive or choose not to receive free promotional materials printed by the Office of the Assemblies will be eligible for up to \$5950_in reimbursements to cover out-of-pocket expenses from the campaigning period that can be used towards the following expenses: website expenses (web hosting, domain names, and online advertising), chalk, printed materials, or any other promotional materials approved by the Director of Elections that are not a violation of these elections rules. - 3.
+Candidates who do not receive or choose not to receive free promotional materials printed by the Office of the Assemblies will be eligible for up to \$50 in reimbursements to cover out-of-pocket expenses from the campaigning period that can be used towards the following expenses: website expenses (web hosting, domain names, and online advertising), chalk, printed materials, or any other promotional materials approved by the Director of Elections that are not a violation of these elections rules. - 3.
 Candidates who do receive free promotional materials printed by the Office of the Assemblies will be eligible for up to \$25 in reimbursements to cover out-of-pocket expenses from the campaigning period that can be used towards the following expenses: website expenses (web hosting, domain names, and online advertising), chalk, printed materials, or any other promotional materials approved by the Director of Elections that are not a violation of these elections rules.

-7. Endorsements
+215 7.
+Endorsements

-All registered student organizations receiving funds from the Student Assembly are encouraged to endorse candidates.
-If an organization chooses to endorse a candidate, it is expected to abide by the guidelines below.
+- All registered student organizations receiving funds from the Student Assembly are encouraged to endorse - 217 candidates.
+If an organization chooses to endorse a candidate, it is expected to abide by the guidelines - 218 below.

 - Student Activities Funding Commission (SAFC) funded and Student Activity Fee (SAF) byline funded organizations may endorse candidates.
-All groups must act in a way that is fair and balanced when deciding on the endorsement of candidates. - The Elections Committee may recommend that the SA impose fines on or revoke allocated funds from organizations failing to comply.

-All registered students, except candidates, are encouraged to individually endorse candidates once the campaign period officially begins.
+All groups must act in a way that is fair and balanced when deciding on the endorsement of candidates. - 2.
+The Elections Committee may recommend that the SA impose fines on or revoke allocated funds from organizations failing to comply. - All registered students, except candidates, are encouraged to individually endorse candidates once the campaign period officially begins.